taruncse/Boilerplate/ReadMe.md

-# Features of the boilerplate.
+# Features of the boilerplate.(All the libraries will be added in a modular way to remove dependency from each other, if we change a libray or a part of the libray , it will not effect rest of the project)

 * 1. Toast (https://github.com/GrenderG/Toasty)
 * 2. Alert with flexible button.